TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/40 - Matthew/Matthew 13/Matthew 13.43.md

 ---

-Then shall the righteous shine forth as the sun in the kingdom of their Father.
-He that hath ears, let him hear.
+Then the righteous will shine forth like the sun in the Kingdom of their Father.
+He who has ears to hear, let him hear.